Giulia Pavani, PhD

 Deborah French, PhD

 Dr. French manages the human stem cell model development of ENDD.
-She is also Director of the Human Pluripotent Stem Cell Core at The Children’s Hospital of Philadelphia (CHOP) and a Research Professor of Pathology and Laboratory Medicine at the Perelman School of Medicine, University of Pennsylvania.
+She is also co-Director – with Dr. Pavani – of the Human Pluripotent Stem Cell Core at The Children’s Hospital of Philadelphia (CHOP) and a Research Professor of Pathology and Laboratory Medicine at the Perelman School of Medicine, University of Pennsylvania.

 Dr. French has extensive experience in the field of pluripotent stem cell biology and established the CHOP core in 2008.
 She has research experience in the areas of Immunology, Hematology, and Cell Biology with areas of expertise including megakaryocytes and platelets, integrin adhesion receptors, and pluripotent stem cell biology.
 Her primary research focus is in the field of platelet biology, though as Director of the Human Pluripotent Stem Cell Core she has been centrally involved in a host of significant scientific collaborations.
 She has built a solid foundation for modeling human disease to study mechanism, development, and establish new therapeutic modalities.